-Equation (13) can be used to eliminate the pressure in Eq.
+15 Equation (13) can be used to eliminate the pressure in Eq.
 (6) so that the mass and momentum conservation equations fuse to become:

-$$\nabla \cdot (\mu \nabla \mathbf{v}) + \lambda \nabla (\nabla \cdot \mathbf{v}) + \rho \mathbf{q} = 0. \tag{14}$$
+$$\nabla \cdot (\mu \nabla \boldsymbol{\nu}) + \lambda \nabla (\nabla \cdot \boldsymbol{\nu}) + \rho \boldsymbol{g} = 0.$$

-Malkus and Hughes (1978) have established the equivalence for incompressible problems between the reduced integration of the penalty term and a mixed Finite Element approach if the pressure nodes coincide with the integration points of the reduced rule.
+Malkus and Hughes (1978) have established the equivalence for incompressible problems between the reduced integration of the penalty term and a mixed Finite Ele-20 ment approach if the pressure nodes coincide with the integration points of the reduced rule.

 In the end, the elimination of the pressure unknown in the Stokes equations replaces the original saddle-point Stokes problem (Benzi et al., 2005) by an elliptical problem, which leads to a symmetric positive definite (SPD) FEM matrix.
+This is the major bengies and is less memory-demanding since it is sufficient to store only the upper half of the matrix including the diagonal (Golub and van Loan, 2013).

-This is the major benefit of the penalized approach over the full indefinite solver with the velocity-pressure variables.
+25 efit of the penalized approach over the full indefinite solver with the velocity-pressure variables.
 Indeed, the SPD character of the matrix lends itself to efficient solving strage-